 Skip to main content

-We highly recommend you refer to our Crash Exchange section within our website for more information.
+We highly recommend you refer to your instruction manual within our website for more information

-By law, an infant must be in a rear-facing restraint to at least 6 months of age, the child should then progress to a forward-facing restraint to at least 4 years of age.
+It is recommened that an infant be in a rear-facing restraint to at least 24 months of age, the child should then progress to a forward-facing restaint to at least 4 years of age.

 We recommend that restraints over 10 years old be discarded.
 Britax currently does not offer a recycling program, but you may want to contact your local recycling facility to see if the seat can be recycled.